Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Validity of Weakly-Nonlinear Solution

 The corresponding errors for the cases considered in Figure \ref{fig:ErrPlotsc1} are plotted in Figure \ref{fig:ErrCompc1}.

-The slope of the curves is approximately 0.77, 0.99 and 1.96 for $u$ and 0.77, 1.00 and 1.95 for $w$, which are slightly higher than the theoretical values for the inclusion of leading order and the case with terms up to and including $\O{\varepsilon}$ terms.
-However this can be explained by the solutions in this case being wave packets, so a phase shift at the level of $\O{\sqrt{\varepsilon}}$ will not have as much as an effect on the errors as it would in the first case, when the solution was close to a solitary wave \cite{Khusnutdinova19Book}.
-Furthermore, the increase in the slope is consistent with the results seen for previous studies for the Boussinesq-Klein-Gordon equation \cite{Khusnutdinova19}.
+The slope of the curves is approximately 0.77, 0.99 and 1.96, which are slightly higher than the theoretical values for the inclusion of leading order terms and the case with terms up to and including $\O{\varepsilon}$ terms.
+However this can be explained by the solutions in this case being wave packets, so a phase shift at the level of $\O{\sqrt{\varepsilon}}$ will not have as much as an effect on the errors as it would for radiating solitary waves.\cite{Khusnutdinova19Book} Furthermore, the increase in the slope is consistent with the results seen for previous studies for the Boussinesq-Klein-Gordon equation.\cite{Khusnutdinova19}